ba0f3/uibuilder.nim/README.md

 ### Notes
 - Currently support only one Window
-- Tab page child should be a box
+- Tab panel cant be empty, and it must be a Box
 - Dont put MenuBar into Window